Te Puiaki Kaiwhakaako Pūtaiao The Prime Minister’s Science Teacher Prize

 2. Provide a range of evidence that your actions have led to improved outcomes in science1 for the tauira students you teach in your classroom.
 (30%)

-Each application will be assessed in the context in which the nominee is teaching (relative to the opportunities reasonably available to a primary, intermediate or secondary teacher).
-Assessment will include consideration of referees’ and nominees statements.
+Each application will be assessed in the context in which the applicant is teaching (relative to the opportunities reasonably available to a primary, intermediate or secondary teacher).
+Assessment will include consideration of referees’ statements.

-The nominee will also have the opportunity to submit a further 10 pages as their Evidence Portfolio.
+The applicant will also have the opportunity to submit a further 10 pages as their Evidence Portfolio.
 This should cross reference and support their application.

 Confidentiality